dmai261/booking/README.md

 INSTRUCTIONS ON HOW TO SEED MY DATABASE

--- npm install --save sequelize-cli
--- npm install --save sequelize
+-- npm install --save sequelize -g if terminal says sequelize command not found

 1. Call sequelize db:create in the terminal in order to create the database;
 2. Call sequelize db:migrate